An9rewRyan/Gamers-Gazette-golang-backend-api/README.md

 ### How to launch:
  1. Go to root directory of this project
- 2. Create db with charecteristics from config DbConnStr
+ 2. Uncomment marked string in main.go file
- 3. Run: go mod install
+ 3. Run: docker compose up --build
- 4. Run: air

 ***